 High Calcium Levels in pool water

 High calcium hardness levels can lead to cloudy pool water.
 To check your calcium levels, take a water sample to your local pool shop.
 They can test your calcium hardness levels for you.
 According to Australian Standards (1926.3), concrete pools require a calcium hardness level between 80-500 ppm.
 For fibreglass pools please contact your pool manufacturer to obtain the recommended levels for your pool.
 High calcium levels also make the water feel ‘hard’ to swim in and also surface issues.

 You should backwash most sand filters every 2 weeks during winter and every week during summer.
 This also applies to cartridge filters as well.
 However, backwashing more frequently than this can lead to excessive sand loss, cloudy water, and poor filtration.
 Changing the sand in your filter every 7 years can be a great idea.
 Old sand filters with the original sand inside will often have lumps of solidified sand throughout the filter.
 This means that any contaminants in the pool water are simply bypassing the lumps of sand and re-entering the pool without any filtration.
 Clients who change their sand are often amazed at how clear the water is after the change.

 How to clear cloudy pool water

-The best way to clear cloudy pool water is to run pool pumps and chlorinators for around 4 hours a day in winter and 8 hours a day in summer to keep the water clear and safe.
-It is common during late Spring when the weather and water starts to warm up for pool water to turn cloudy.
+The best way to clear cloudy pool water is to run pool pumps and chlorinators for around 4 hours a day in winter and 8 hours a day in summer to keep the water clean and safe.
+It is common during late Spring, when the weather and water start to warm up, for pool water to turn cloudy.
 This is because the chlorination system may still be on winter mode (4 hrs per day) when the weather starts to warm up and this can lead to low chlorine levels.
-This means that the warming pool water will have low chlorine levels that cause cloudiness in the water.
+Remember that the warming pool water will have low chlorine levels that cause cloudiness in the water.